bmanuel1974/wow-docs/index.md

 - Elixir of Firepower

 **Auction House Gear:**
-- Robes with +Spirit and +Intellect
+- Robes of the Lich, Crimson Silk Vest

 ---